asannou/dohmasq/README.md

 The project has two main parts:

 1.  **Domain List Generator (`generate-domains.php`):**
-    This is a command-line script that you run once (or periodically) to build your domain list.
-It fetches a `hosts`-formatted file from a specified URL, parses it, and creates a PHP array in `domains.php`.
+    This script builds your domain list.
+It fetches `hosts`-formatted files from multiple specified URLs, parses them, merges the results, and creates a PHP array in `domains.php`.
+    *   **Manual Execution:** You can run it manually from the command line.
+    *   **Automatic Regeneration:** `dns-query.php` can automatically trigger this script in the background if the `domains.php` file is considered expired (default: 24 hours old).
     *   Domains mapped to `0.0.0.0` are marked for blocking.
     *   Domains mapped to any other IP are stored for local resolution.